lalaithion/MonadPaper/monads.md

 print_hi('other text') # prints 'other text'
 ```

 One of the ways we are going to interact with the Parsing Combinator is by combining a bunch of simple Parsers into one, large parser.
-As an example of a simple parser, let's look at one of the example constructors for our parser.
+As an example of a simple parser, let's look at one of the constructors for our parser.

 ```python
 # char is a single character